 Most people know that having a fire extinguisher is crucial for homes and is legally required for businesses.
 However, many residents and employees aren’t properly trained in how to use one.
-The good news is, fire extinguisher training is included in our online Fire Safety Awareness course.
+The good news is, fire extinguisher training in Calgary is included in our online Fire Safety Awareness course.
 In this article, we detail why fire extinguisher training is important and touch on some of the information you’ll learn in the safety course.

 Why is fire extinguisher training important?

 It’s one thing to “know” what to do in the event of a fire, everyone knows to evacuate the premises, and if they’re knowledgeable in fire extinguisher best practices, attempt to put out the fire.
 However, until the proper training has been administered, all of the information in the world is nothing more than a mental concept – it’s a theory.

 That’s why the proper training is paramount.
 It bridges the gap between mental concept to full understanding of how to conduct yourself in a real, live fire.
 But more than that, fire extinguisher training gives you the tools and knowledge needed to make informed decisions in a hazardous situation.
 And such decisions can save lives.